jammycakes/lambda-tools/docs/index.rst

 Welcome to Lambda Tools
 =======================

-Lambda Tools is a little utility that helps you to build and deploy Python code to AWS Lambda.
+Lambda Tools is a utility to help you to build, test, deploy, and set up Continuous Delivery pipelines for Python-based serverless code in AWS Lambda.

 .. toctree::
    :maxdepth: 2